How to Concatenate Decimal Places in Excel (5 Examples)

 Concatenation is one of the most common ways to join texts and numbers in Excel.
 This process can make the whole process of joining multiple texts with numbers with decimals effortless.
 If you are curious to know how you can concatenate decimal places in Excel, then this article may come in handy for you.
 In this article, we will discuss how you can concatenate decimal places in Excel with elaborate explanations.

-Here we are going to present 5 suitable examples to concatenate decimal places in Excel combining various types of functions.
+Here we are going to present 5 suitable examples of how to concatenate decimal places in Excel combining various types of functions.
 The dataset that we are going to use is simple fruit names with their unit price value.
 For avoiding any types of compatibility issues, try to use the Excel 365 edition.

 excel concatenate decimal places